 If you choose to pick up your camper at Pioneer Trails (1421 E. Fruitvale Road, Holton, MI 49425), please be sure to be there between 9:30 and 11am on the final day of the session.
 Please be on time; it can be extremely upsetting to be the last camper picked up from camp.
+Driving directions are provided on page 11.
 ADULT MUST SHOW PHOTO ID TO PICK UP CHILD.
 (No exceptions)